📌 KWIK SUMMARY

 5. Healthcare

-Timely vet visits, vaccinations, and dental cleanings keep the cat's health care in check.
+Even the longest living indoor cat breeds need timely vet visits, vaccinations, and dental cleanings to keep health in check.
 Many age-related conditions can be managed effectively with early intervention.

 6. Mental Enrichment